NodeOS/NodeOS/README.md

 Lightweight operating system using [Node.js](http://nodejs.org) as userspace.

 NodeOS is an operating system build entirely in Javascript and managed by [npm](https://www.npmjs.com).
-Any package in npm is a NodeOS package, which at last count was 291,107 packages.
-The goal of NodeOS is to provide just enough to let npm provide the rest.
-Since anyone can contribute to npm, anyone can create NodeOS packages.
+Any package in `npm` is a NodeOS package, which at last count was 301,660 packages.
+The goal of NodeOS is to provide just enough to let `npm` provide the rest.
+Since anyone can contribute to it, anyone can create NodeOS packages.

-This project won the spanish [9th National Free Software Championship](https://www.concursosoftwarelibre.org/1415) on the Systems category and was Honorable Mention of its [10th edition](https://www.concursosoftwarelibre.org/1516), and it's a current participant the Granada University [2nd Free Projects prize](http://osl.ugr.es/bases-de-los-premios-a-proyectos-libres-de-la-ugr).
+This project won the spanish [9th National Free Software Championship](https://www.concursosoftwarelibre.org/1415) on the Systems category and was Honorable Mention of its [10th edition](https://www.concursosoftwarelibre.org/1516).
 It was also presented as the degree thesis of [Jesús Leganes Combarro](https://github.com/piranna) with a qualification of 10/10 with distinction.